British Mirpuris

-The British Mirpuri community comprises people in the United Kingdom who originate from the Mirpur District and surrounding areas in Pakistan-administered Azad Jammu and Kashmir, thus being a part of the Mirpuri diaspora.
-While no accurate statistics are available, an estimated 60 to 80 per cent of British Pakistanis in England trace their origins to the administrative territory of Azad Kashmir in northeastern Pakistan, mainly from Dadyal, Mirpur, Kotli, Muzaffarabad and Bhimber districts.
+British Kashmiris are Britons or residents of the United Kingdom with ancestral roots in the Mirpur Division of Pakistan-administered Azad Jammu and Kashmir.
+The region represents historical Mirpur District, including the present-day districts of Mirpur, Kotli and Bhimber, where related Pahari-Pothwari dialects such as Chibhali are spoken.
+While no accurate statistics are available, an estimated 60 to 80 per cent of British Pakistanis in England trace their origins from this region.

-Mirpuris started settling in Britain in the 1940s, transferring their workmanship on British merchant navy ships to the industrial needs of the growing British economy.
+Kashmiris from Mirpur started settling in Britain in the 1940s, transferring their workmanship on British merchant navy ships to the industrial needs of the growing British economy.
 The migration accelerated after construction of the Mangla Dam began in 1961, submerging vast areas of farmland in the Mirpur district.

 Population

 Large Azad Kashmiri communities can be found in Birmingham, Bradford, London, Manchester, Leeds, Luton and the surrounding towns.

 History

-Migration from the princely state of Jammu and Kashmir began soon after the Second World War as the majority of the male population of this area and the Potohar region worked in the British armed forces, as well as to fill labour shortages in industry.
+Migration from the Kingdom of Kashmir began soon after the Second World War as the majority of the male population of this area and the Potohar region worked in the British armed forces, as well as to fill labour shortages in industry.
 But the mass migration phenomenon accelerated in the 1960s, when, to improve the supply of water, the Mangla Dam project was built in the area, flooding the surrounding farmlands.
 Up to 5,000 people from Mirpur (5% of the displaced) resettled in Britain.
 More joined their relatives in Britain after benefiting from government compensation and liberal migration policies.